olvaffe/olv-notes/kernel/config.md

       - deselect all but the desired drivers
       - select `Broadcom GENET internal MAC support` if rpi
     - select `Qualcomm IPA support` if msm modem
-    - select `USB Network Adapters` if any
+    - select `USB Network Adapters`
+      - select desired drivers, such as
+      - select `Realtek RTL8152/RTL8153 Based USB Ethernet Adapters`
     - select `Wireless LAN` if any
       - deselect all but the desired drivers
       - if msm